LLNL/mpibind/flux/options.md

 ### Enable verbosity

-To display the mapping of tasks to CPUs, use `-o mpibind=verbose`
+To display the mapping of tasks to CPUs and GPUs, use `-o mpibind=verbose`

 ### Specify an SMT level